ntan25/ntan25/README.md

 - ITP 115: Programming in Python
 - ITP 168: Introduction to MATLAB
 - CSCI 104: Data Structures and Object Oriented Design
+- CSCI 201: Principles of Software Development
+- CSCI 360: Introduction to Artificial Intelligence

 ### What is on here?
 - Some bad code I wrote and just wanted to catalogue for personal development to track my progress
-- Some code from online courses I took
+- Code from online courses I took through Udemy
-- Some code in certain domains
+- Code in certain domains (Statistics, Bioinformatics), nothing too fancy, this code is old too
 - Private Repositories for all the code written for each of my classes listed above
 - My personal website which is currently a work in progress